reichherzerp/PropPy/joss/paper.md

 * Due to the enormous distance from sources to our galaxy, cosmic rays have to travel through the turbulent intergalactic medium [@2018arXiv181103062A].
 * In our Galaxy, the Galactic magnetic field influences their trajectory and, finally, their arrival in the Earth's atmosphere [@Reichherzerb2021].

 Analytical theories have been developed over the last century [@Jokipii_1966; @Zweibel2013; @Schlickeiser2015] to describe the transport of cosmic rays.
-However, these theories are often limited by simplifying assumptions; hence propagation codes have been developed over the last decades to overcome these limitations [@Giacalone1999; @Casse2001; @Shukurov2017; @Reichherzer2020].
+However, these theories are often limited by simplifying assumptions; hence propagation codes have been developed over the last decades to overcome these limitations with dedicated simulations [@Giacalone1999; @Casse2001; @Shukurov2017; @Reichherzer2020; @Reichherzer2021b].
 In the most basic propagation method, particles are moved stepwise, with the next step always determined based on the Lorentz force.
 For this, however, the magnetic field must be computed for each propagation step for all particle positions, a process that is typically time-consuming in numerical simulations [@Schlegel2020].
 A much more efficient method (diffusive approach) is based on the statistical properties of the particles and exploits their theoretical description via a transport equation [@CRPropa2017].
 In the limit of infinitely large times, a diffusive transport occurs for all charged particles in isotropic turbulence, which can be described by the diffusion tensor.

 However, by definition, this approach can only model the transport of charged particles over large time scales so that the particles have enough time to become diffusive, which is a major drawback, especially when modeling transport in compact sources, where diffusion does not necessarily occur [@Reichherzerp2021].